 Download Digital Assets

-1. Get feedback from real customers to see how the redesign comes across.
+1. If I were to further extend this project, I would get more feedback from real customers to see how the redesign comes across.

-2. Next time, I could refine the smaller details like spacing, type choices, and consistency would help elevate the final result.
+2. Next time, I could lear to refine smaller details like spacing, type choices, and consistency ahead of time to help elevate the final result.